Moritz-JD-Krueger/Colocalization-Analysis/README.md

-Colocalization analysis between GWAS data of HFRS (with and without dementia definition) and GTEx v8 QTL data for all available tissues.
+The code identifies shared causal variants between the FinnGen-based GWAS for the Hospital Frailty Risk Score and Tissue-Specific eQTLs and sQTLs from GTEx v8.